lauracdobie/pda_static_and_dynamic_testing/part_1_docs/testing_task_1.md

     return card2

+# Indentation error
 def cards_total(self, cards):
   total
-  # total needs to be set to 0 to start with, or its value will not increment as we iterate over the list
+# Total needs to be set to 0 to start with, or its value will not increment as we iterate over the list
   for card in cards:
     total += card.value
+# Need to convert total to string and add in a space after the f in of.
+Indentation error for return."
     return "You have a total of" + total

 ```